3liz/lizmap-documentation/en/source/admin_guide/installation/server_configuration.rst

 ===============================================================
-Configuration du serveur cartographique Lizmap
+Configurating the map server for Lizmap Web Client
 ===============================================================

-Cette documentation présente un exemple de configuration d'un serveur sous la distribution Ubuntu Server 12.04 LTS.
+This documentation provides an example for configuring a server with the Ubuntu Server 12.04 LTS distribution.

-Configuration générique du serveur
+Generic Server Configuration
 ===============================================================

-Configurer les locales
+Configure Locales
 --------------------------------------------------------------

-Pour simplifier les choses, il est intéressant de configurer le serveur avec l'encodage par défaut UTF-8
+For simplicity, it is interesting to configure the server with UTF-8 default encoding.

 .. code-block:: bash